KiyomizuSuzu/KiyomizuOS/README.md

 # KiyomizuOS
 Based on Winhance with playbook in mind.

-## Third-Party Software
+## Third-Party Software Downloads
-This package includes software from third-party projects.
+This playbook includes downloads from third-party projects.

 - LibreWolf — MPL 2.0 License
 - Helium — GPL-3.0 License